profile picture

 Bio

 Hi!
-My name is Natalie and I am a 5th year graduate student studying blood vessel development.
+My name is Natalie and I received my PhD in 2024 in Cell Biology and Physiology studying blood vessel development.
 It is estimated that we have over 60,000 miles of blood vessels in our body!
-Our lab is interested in understanding how the cells that line our blood vessels respond to blood flow.
-To study this, I model blood using fluidic pumps, and also work with mouse and zebrafish models.
+My thesis work focused on understanding how the cells that line our blood vessels respond to blood flow.
+To study this, I modeled blood flow using fluidic pumps, and also worked with mouse and zebrafish models.
+Currently, I work as a director in medical communications, and I love to come up with creative ways to communicate science.
 Outside of science, I love working out, fashion, and competitively showing dairy cows.
 Life is too short to study one thing or have one interest, so I love to experience lots of different opportunities!

 Project ideas